 Pomeranians are known as cute little lap dogs, weighing between just three and seven pounds.
-They are definitely a toy breed, so their hard-working origins may completely surprise you!
+Despite being a toy breed, they have hard-working origins that may completely surprise you!

 A 30-Pound Pomeranian?

 Believe it or not, Pomeranians were first bred to do hard labor and be guard dogs.
 You may giggle to think of a tiny Pom scaring away a visitor, but the original Pomeranians were around 30 pounds.
-This allowed them to pull sleds and herd livestock much easier than they would be able to in their current form.
+This allowed them to pull sleds and herd livestock.

 These larger Pomeranians were around as early as 400 BC, according to archaeological artifacts.
 According to paintings, Pomeranians may have been larger as recently as 1767.
-Queen Charlotte, the Queen of England from 1761 until 1818 was painted with her two beloved Pomeranians, Phebe and Mercury.
-These dogs showed similar traits to the modern breed, but based on the painting, are estimated to have weighed somewhere between 30 and 50 pounds.
+Queen Charlotte, the Queen of England from 1761 until 1818, was painted with her two beloved Pomeranians, Phebe and Mercury.
+These dogs showed similar traits to the modern breed but are estimated to have weighed somewhere between 30 and 50 pounds.

-As time went on, the breed went from being more of a working breed to a family dog, popularized by royals who adored them.
-In 1873, with the formation of the British Kennel Club, the Pomeranian (then called the Spitz) was one of the first breeds to participate.
+As time went on, the breed transformed into a family dog popularized by royals who adored them.
+In 1873, with the formation of the British Kennel Club, the Pomeranian (then called the spitz) was one of the first breeds to participate in the program.
 Those Pomeranians weighed around 18 pounds.

 In 1888, Queen Victoria, The Queen of the United Kingdom from 1837 until 1901, was given a 12-pound Pomeranian.
-She later adopted another one that was just 7.5 pounds.
+She later adopted another one that was just over seven pounds.
 By the time of her death, she had at least 35 Pomeranians, and requested her favorite one, Turi, to be at her side while she was on her deathbed.
-It is Queen Victoria who is credited with popularizing the smaller size Poms that we know and love today.
+Queen Victoria is credited with popularizing the smaller size Poms that we know and love today.

-By the early 1900s, the toy size Pomeranian was well established and is identical to the Poms we see today.
+By the early 1900s, the toy size Pomeranian was well established.

 The Pomeranian’s Wolf Origins